alphaeron/congen/backend/README.md

 - **Scoring Algorithm**: Exercises are scored based on their contribution to movement balance
 - **Integration**: Movement balance is integrated into primary, secondary, and accessory exercise selection

+## 🎮 Gamified Performance Tracking

+The backend includes a comprehensive gamified performance tracking system that converts fitness metrics into RPG-style scores and levels.

+For more information, see [GAMIFIED_PERFORMANCE_TRACKING.md](./GAMIFIED_PERFORMANCE_TRACKING.md)

 ## ⚖️ Weight Selection

 The backend automatically rounds calculated weights to match available equipment sizes, ensuring users can achieve the target weight using standard weightlifting equipment.